-In 1999, Western Hemisphere Shorebird Reserve Network recognized the Altamaha River Delta as the 40th major reserve for shorebirds.
+In 1999, the Mexico-based Western Hemisphere Shorebird Reserve Network recognized the Altamaha River Delta as the 40th major reserve for shorebirds.
 The National Audubon Society has designated the delta as one of the country's top 500 Important Birding Areas.